 SELECTION OF INVESTMENT MANAGERS

 The reputation and credibility of our firm is dependent on being highly selective of the firms we represent.
-As a result we represent less than three percent of managers we do due diligence on.
-We use an institutional process in selecting managers including the following steps:
+As a result, we represent less than three percent of managers we do due diligence on.
+We use an institutional process in selecting managers which includes the following steps:

 1. Maintaining a reputation as a leader in third party marketing firm industry

 In a highly competitive marketplace, this helps to differentiate Agecroft from peers and improves the probability that the highest quality hedge funds and private equity funds looking for marketing support will choose our firm.
 It also affords us access to institutional quality investors who trust our reputation and process and see us as an additional screen for their process.

 2. Sourcing managers

 In evaluating fund managers we begin by first casting as wide a net as possible and then pursuing four key areas to build a proprietary universe of thousands of managers with the ultimate goal to narrow that number to approximately half a dozen managers to represent.
 These 4 areas include:

 a.
 Direct contact by hedge fund and private equity managers

 Because of our strong brand in the market place we have a constant flow of fund managers contacting us to represent them.
 We don’t take this lightly, we try to get back with each one and provide constructive criticism even if they are not a short-term fit.

 We have developed strong relationships with many institutional investors, prime brokers and other service providers who use similar criteria to evaluate fund managers.
 These relationships are a valuable resource in identifying high quality managers for us on a regular basis.

 We review many of the leading industry publications and attend industry conferences with a look out for high quality managers.

 d.
 Industry databases

 The alternative investment market place is inefficient due to the lack of reliable information on managers.
 All databases are missing a significant number of funds.
 As a result we continually review multiple databases for potential managers and discuss candidates internally to determine if further due diligence is warranted.

 3. Quantitative screening of managers